 Iconic spring tulips are prized for their vast array of brightly colored flowers.
 Easily grown in borders or containers, many gardeners consider tulips a staple flower that they anxiously await each year.

 - PLANTING TULIPS

 - TULIP CARE

-3-8; Tulips require 14 to 15 weeks of winter temperatures below 48 degrees to perform, faring best when springs are long and balmy with temperatures between 45 and 60 degrees.
+3 to 8.
+Tulips require 14 to 15 weeks of winter temperatures below 48 degrees to perform, faring best when springs are long and balmy with temperatures between 45 and 60 degrees.

 Large variety of single and multi-colored types.
-Popular tulip colors include pink, white, red, orange, purple and yellow.
+Popular colors include pink, white, red, orange, purple and yellow.

-There are many varieties of tulips to choose from.
+There are many varieties to choose from.
 Some have single flowers, others have double flowers, some have solid color foliage, others have variegated foliage, some bloom early, others bloom late—and the list goes on.

-Tulips can be classified into 15 cultivar groups, which are as follows:
+They can be classified into 15 cultivar groups, which are as follows:

 - Species tulips (sometimes called wild or botanical tulips)

 - Rembrandt tulips (the modern, virus-free version of broken tulips)